 Integrating efficacious MI into practice also requires that organisations support their practitioners in using the skills effectively and with confidence.
 Miller and Rollnick (2013) recommend that organisations consider having on-site coaches or champions who not only provide supervision, coaching and support but also review the use of MI and identify practice gaps and lapses.
 To be able to effectively ‘grow’ an organisation’s use of high fidelity MI, practitioners need to be willing to have their client sessions reviewed, through tape recordings or observation, and to receive support when required.

 So what needs to happen to make this proven intervention for assisting clients to change their behaviour, more readily utilised by health practitioners?
+The use of well validated tools to assess fidelity of MI practitioners could be useful.
+While there are a number of MI assessment tools, most lack psychometric testing (Gilla et al 2020).
 Organisational support for staff attendance at follow-up and advanced MI courses, in addition to introductory MI training workshops, will certainly help consolidate skills and build confidence.
 A bigger and also desirable step would be including MI in undergraduate and postgraduate health courses.
 At a postgraduate level this would include ensuring practitioners working with clients with chronic disease are competent in using the skills as well as demonstrating the spirit of MI.

 Miller, W. & Mount, K. A. (2001).
 A small study of training in motivational interviewing: Does one workshop change clinician and client behaviour?
 Behavioural and Cognitive Psychotherapy, 29, 457-471.

 Miller, W. R. & Rollnick, S. (2013).
 Motivational Interviewing: Helping people change (3rd ed.).
 New York: Guilford Press.